Q - Does a piano have to be tuned to concert pitch (A-440 cycles-per-second standard)?

 Rattling noise of someone reading a newspaper.
 This is a lot like the white noise of a fan or running water.

 Video games generally make tuning quite difficult.
-These usually have a quiet mode that can be activated.
+Note that video games usually have a quiet mode that can be activated.

 A TV may or may not hamper the tuning.
 It depends on the audio content of the program.
 Much of the time a normal TV program at reasonable volume is not a problem.
 Music programs or game shows with a lot of bell sounds can be a problem.